metawala/SDCarNDTerm1/P4_CarND_Advanced_Lane_Lines/Project_writeup.md

 Above described distortion correction technique and camera calibration is then applied to the test images.

-An example of this implementation:
  [![Test image](./test_images/test2.jpg)](./test_images/test2.jpg "Test image") | [![Undistorted image](./output_images/undistorted_test_output.png)](./output_images/undistorted_test_output.png "Undistorted image")
  --- | ---
   Test image | Undistorted image

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.